Columbine Country Club

 Columbine Country Club is a premier private country club, located in Columbine Valley, Colorado, a southern suburb minutes away from downtown Denver.
 Established in 1955, the club and property is home to an 18-hole championship course originally designed by Henry Hughes, a links-style 9-hole par three course designed by von Hagge, Smelak, & Baril, seven tennis courts, and a family pool complex.
-In 1967, Columbine was chosen to host the PGA Championship, where Don January beat out legends of the game Arnold Palmer and Jack Nicklaus to win the 49th edition of the major championship event.
+Columbine hosted the 49th edition of the PGA Championship in 1967, where Don January held off legends Arnold Palmer and Jack Nicklaus to win the major championship, defeating Don Massengale in an 18-hole Monday playoff.

-In 2020 the par-72 golf course measures 7,427 yards from the championship tees.
+In 2020, the par-72 golf course measured 7427 yd from the championship tees.
 In 2018, the club hired nationally recognized architect Rees Jones and co-designer Greg Muirhead to redesign and renovate the golf course.
-In 2017, Columbine Country Club completed a $20-million 45,000 square foot construction of its new clubhouse facilities.
+In 2017, Columbine Country Club completed a $20-million construction of its new 45000 sqft clubhouse facilities.